By Don Lajoie,

 May 20, 2009

-of fear, neglect and endemic sexual abuse, the Commission to Inquire into Child Abuse
+neglect and endemic sexual abuse, the Commission to Inquire into Child Abuse

-said in a harrowing five-volume report that took nine
+said in a harrowing five-volume report that took nine years to compile.

 The Commission, chaired by a High Court judge, blasted successive generations

--- for beating, starving and, in some cases raping, children in Ireland's now defunct
+beating, starving and, in some cases raping, children in Ireland's now defunct

-network of industrial and reformatory schools from the 1930s
+network of industrial and reformatory schools from the 1930s onwards.

-the religious authorities was to transfer the offender to another location where, in many
+authorities was to transfer the offender to another location where, in many

-instances, he was free to abuse again," the report
+instances, he was free to abuse again," the report said.

-the crimes.
-In rare cases when it was informed of sexual abuse, "it
+crimes.
+In rare cases when it was informed of sexual abuse, "it colluded in the

-of residential care for boys in the country, led the Commission to drop its
+residential care for boys in the country, led the Commission to drop its

-original intention to name the people against whom the allegations
+original intention to name the people against whom the allegations were

 No abusers will be prosecuted as a result of the inquiry.

 that their lawsuit had obstructed the report.
 "We are deeply sorry, deeply

 regretful for what has been put before us today," Brother Edmund Garvey

 Many of the children were sent into church care because of school truancy,

-Some were used as labourers, churning out rosary beads or set to work
+were used as labourers, churning out rosary beads or set to work on

 The Commission interviewed 1,090 men and women who were housed in 216

-scavenging for food from waste bins and animal feed, of floggings,
+scavenging for food from waste bins and animal feed, of floggings, scaldings

 Absconders were flogged and some had their heads shaved.

-years at the notorious Artane Industrial School, said it still haunted
+the notorious Artane Industrial School, said it still haunted its former

-there are a lot of people that have ended up in hospitals and they have
+a lot of people that have ended up in hospitals and they have been forgotten

 Revelations of abuse, including a string of scandals involving priests

-in Ireland, once one of the most religiously devout countries in the
+Ireland, once one of the most religiously devout countries in the world.

-million pounds), was announced in 1999 by then Prime Minister Bertie Ahern after he
+pounds), was announced in 1999 by then Prime Minister Bertie Ahern after he

-apologised to victims following revelations made in a
+apologised to victims following revelations made in a series of television

 The report can be downloaded at: here